-- (a) ADVISORY COMMITTEE ON RELIGIOUS MINISTRY IN PRISONS - The Secretary of NC Public Safety hereby establishes the Advisory Committee on Religious Ministry in Prisons for the purpose of serving as a resource for the expansion and strengthening of chaplaincy services and religious activities within Prisons.
+(a) ADVISORY COMMITTEE ON RELIGIOUS MINISTRY IN PRISONS

+The Secretary of NC Public Safety hereby establishes the Advisory Committee on Religious Ministry in Prisons for the purpose of serving as a resource for the expansion and strengthening of chaplaincy services and religious activities within Prisons.
 Committee activities shall be governed by the rules and regulations promulgated by the NC Department of Public Safety.
-The Committee shall report to the Director of Prisons. - (b) THE RELIGIOUS PRACTICES COMMITTEE
+The Committee shall report to the Director of Prisons.

+(b) THE RELIGIOUS PRACTICES COMMITTEE

 The Director of Prisons or designee shall appoint and may remove at will members of the Religious Practices Committee.
-Inmate requests for religious practices not officially recognized or approved by Prisons must be approved by the Religious Practices Committee prior to the practice being allowed.
+Offender requests for religious practices not officially accommodated will be researched by the Religious Practices Committee.